-Far more people suffer sexual abuse than is generally known.
+Far more people suffer personal injury and sexual abuse than is generally known.
 Because the offense has been a well-kept secret in families and institutions for generations, it has not, until relatively recently, been openly discussed or dealt with — so only its victims have been punished.

-The recent #MeToo movement has empowered many survivors of sexual abuse to come forward.
+The recent #MeToo movement has empowered many survivors of personal injury and sexual abuse to come forward.
 If you have been sexually abused, even if the abuse took place years ago, you are entitled to your day in court.
 Compass Law Group, LLP, an esteemed personal injury law firm with offices throughout California, is ready to hold your abuser accountable and to help you receive the compensation you deserve.
 Our sexual abuse attorneys are compassionate as well as skilled; we will always treat you with respect and empathy.

 What exactly is personal injury and sexual abuse?